Updated in July 2019

 Incorrect statements about science

-- Claimed that “There is no evidence that exposure to secondhand smoke involves heart attacks or cardiac arrest.”
+- “There is no evidence that exposure to secondhand smoke involves heart attacks or cardiac arrest.”
 Winston-Salem Journal, 2012

-- Argued that “there is no scientific consensus concerning global warming.”
-ACSH, 1998
+- “there is no scientific consensus concerning global warming.”
+ACSH, 1998 (Greenpeace has described ACSH a “Koch Industries climate denial front group”)

-- Declared that “There is no evidence that BPA [bisphenol A] in consumer products of any type, including cash register receipts, are harmful to health.”
+- “There is no evidence that BPA [bisphenol A] in consumer products of any type, including cash register receipts, are harmful to health.”
 ACSH, 2012

-- Argued that the exposure to mercury, a potent neurotoxin, “in conventional seafood causes no harm in humans.”
+- exposure to mercury, a potent neurotoxin, “in conventional seafood causes no harm in humans.”
 ACSH, 2010.

 Recent ACSH messaging continues in the same theme, denying risk from products that are important to the chemical, tobacco and other industries, and making frequent attacks on scientists, journalists and others who raise concerns.